 Today’s post-Franco Spanish Legion, by many accounts, has endeavored to eradicate fascists from its ranks amid its transition to a peacekeeping force under NATO.
 And so, as Covid-19 began ravaging Spanish metropolitan areas, the ideologically evolved, dominatrix boy scout-looking personnel were called upon to do all within their muscular power to stifle its spread.

-But before the world is saved by a few brawny Spaniards bicep-ing Covid-19 into submission, let us first break down these unquestionably superior uniforms.
+But before the world is saved by a few brawny Spaniards bicep-ing Covid-19 into submission, let us first break down the unquestionably superior attire.

 The chasm-like collar flares into a behind-the-head mold reminiscent of a Boy Scout neckerchief.
 In the front, maximum chest exposure allows for a prominent display of in-regulation chest hair and full-length necklaces.

-Black leather accents: Dominatrix elements come into play with the black leather.
-Spanish Legion soldiers not only don black leather boots, belts, and chin straps, but complement the ensemble with black leather suspenders as well.
+Black leather accents: Dominatrix elements are in play with the uniform’s black leather.
+Spanish Legion soldiers not only don black leather boots, belts, and chin straps, but complement the ensemble with black leather suspenders.

-Accents of black leather haven’t been showcased this prominently since Average Joe’s Gym botched their uniform order prior to ESPN The Ocho’s broadcast of the Las Vegas International Dodgeball Open.
+Accents like these haven’t been showcased this prominently since Average Joe’s Gym botched their uniform order prior to ESPN The Ocho’s broadcast of the Las Vegas International Dodgeball Open.

-Two-tone tops and bottoms: It’s hard enough as it is to pull off a deep V-neck — it’s even harder when the entire uniform comes in different shades of aquamarine, turquoise, or teal.
+Two-tone tops and bottoms: It’s hard enough to pull off a deep V-neck — it’s even harder when the entire uniform comes in different shades of aquamarine, turquoise, or teal.

 Coronavirus has contributed to world-wide shortages of various goods, including toilet paper, hand sanitizer, and select foods.
 Clothing dye is not on that list.

-“What mismatched colors?” significant others around the world ask as they gaze into chiseled pecs.
+“What mismatched colors?” mesmerized significant others ask while thousand-yard-staring into chiseled pecs.

 Fourragère bridal garter?: Unless eyes deceive, the main image here features soldiers wearing what appears to be a cord similar to a French fourragère — but positioned like a wedding garter on the left upper thigh.